Understanding Step-Parent Challenges

 Generally speaking, the amount of child support is tied to the amount of time shared and the incomes of both the biological parents (the income of any step-parents is not considered).
 Any alteration to either of those factors will change the amount of child support that’s payable.
 A verbal modification to an existing support order is not legally enforceable; if it’s not in writing, it doesn’t exist.
 The danger arises when the parties orally agree to a modification.
 Let’s say for example, if one parent has lost a job or has another reduction in income.
 Then, the party who is owed child support comes back years later demanding payment of the amount owed per the previous court order.
 In California and other jurisdictions, this can happen at any time.

 A second caveat: Always keep records.
 Especially if the relationship between the biological parents is toxic.
 It’s important to make sure that payments are tracked to protect both parties.
-Tracking can be done via a canceled check or disbursement through an organization like the Department of Child Support Services.
+Tracking can be done via a cancelled check or disbursement through an organization like the Department of Child Support Services.
 In the case of outstanding child support debt, joint accounts and community property can be at risk of garnishment, putting the assets of the step-parent at risk.

 As a step-parent marrying a biological parent, a prenup can be helpful for defining the start of community assets.
 In California and in the majority of community property states, the property that a biological parent brings into the marriage is their separate property.
 If this involves a house that was received from a previous relationship, the step-parent does not have a claim to the property except to the extent that community assets are put into the house afterward.
 How the house is handled becomes important in estate planning.
 A prenup can also aid in establishing expectations for what happens if the couple divorces or one of them passes away.